zalmoxes-laran/EM-blender-tools-doc/docs/source/EMstructure.rst

    EM setup Panel

-This panel :numref:`Fig. <EMsetupFIG>`  allows to create the first connection between Blender and the Extended Matrix (.graphml file).
+This panel :numref:`Fig. %s <EMsetupFIG>`  allows to create the first connection between Blender and the Extended Matrix (.graphml file).
 To establish the link EMTools needs to locate the graphml file (NB: before closing the path windows remember to uncheck *relative path* within the settings.
 Alternatively, it is possible to paste the entire path within the empty line).
 After this step, click on the *Reload* button to establish the connection.